TaskarCenterAtUW/TDEI-python-osw-validation/README.md

   - Download the file locally
   - File location is in the message `data.meta.file_upload_path`
   - Uses `python-osw-validation` to validate the file
-  - Added the `isValid` and `validationMessage` keys to the original message
+  - Adds the `isValid` and `validationMessage` keys to the original message
 - Publishes the result to the topic mentioned in `.env` file, example `VALIDATION_TOPIC=osw-validation`

 ## Getting Started